bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 this header indicates to the client that the server supports the pairing a client with a user account.
-At this stage the client can present to the user the option to register with the server, or to accept the information in the current tag and return to the default state for the station.
+At this stage the client can present to the user the option to register with the server, or to accept the information in the current tag and return to the default state for the radio service.

 In this case, we chose the latter by pressing `OK`.